Northen-Light/stm32-bare-metal-adxl345-driver/README.md

 | 3.3V | CS | Select I²C mode |
 | 3.3V | SDO / ALT ADDRESS | Select address `0x1D` |

-These connections match the current firmware.
-SCL and SDA require pull-up resistors to 3.3V; check whether the module already includes them.
-Connecting SDO to GND selects address `0x53` and requires changing the driver address.
+SCL and SDA require pull-up resistors to 3.3V, which may already be present on the module.
+The driver uses the 7-bit address `0x1D` with SDO tied to 3.3V.
+Tying SDO to GND selects `0x53`; update the driver address accordingly.

 ## Hardware Setup